ppy/osu-wiki/news/2024/2024-07-24-bn-mentorship-cycle-3.md

 Yep, you've heard it here first, the BN Mentorship Program is back for its third cycle!
 For those unaware, this is a mentorship course organised by members of the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) for the formation of new [Beatmap Nominators](/wiki/People/Beatmap_Nominators), with an added bonus of going straight to a stint in [probation](/wiki/People/Beatmap_Nominators#probationary-beatmap-nominators) if you're deemed ready by the end of the cycle.

-With each cycle, we try to improve on things by iterating on systematic adjustments based on feedback.
-This time around, we'd like to announce that we'starting to allow Beatmap Nominators to mentor here!
+With each cycle, we try to improve the program by iterating on systematic adjustments based on feedback.
+This time around, we'd like to announce that we're starting to allow Beatmap Nominators to mentor here!
 To test the waters, we've hand-picked a few trusted and experienced osu!mania individuals for the task, but we may expand on this in the future!

 ## Mentors